tudelft3d/Energy_ADE/README.md

 This version of the Energy ADE 3.0 is currently based on and extends [CityGML 2.0](https://portal.ogc.org/files/?artifact_id=47842), but its development already keeps in consideration its future porting to [CityGML 3.0](https://docs.ogc.org/is/20-010/20-010.html)

+The Energy ADE 3.0 has been recently presented at the 133rd OGC Member Meeting in October 2025.
+You can download the slides [here](https://3d.bk.tudelft.nl/gagugiaro/pdf/2025_10_OGC_Energy_ADE_3.0.pdf):

 # The Energy ADE 3.0 in a nutshell

 The  Energy ADE 3.0 has a modular structure: